mantidproject/mantid/docs/source/algorithms/ApplyDetectorScanEffCorr-v1.rst

 The calibration currently files have no errors associated, so the error in the input workspace is scaled by the calibration factor.

-The bins that are masked in the calibration workspace (i.e. constants is equal to 0) will be propagated to the output workspace.
+The bins that are masked in the calibration workspace (i.e. constant is equal to 0) will be propagated to the output workspace.
 That is, they will not only zero the counts of the corresponding pixel (multiplicative correction of 0), but they will also be flagged as masked.
 This will then allow :ref:`SumOverlappingTubes <algm-SumOverlappingTubes>` to correctly treat those pixels as masked.